A Metropolized adaptive subspace algorithm for high-dimensional Bayesian variable selection: Discussion

 \section{Discussion}

-We introduced a new adaptive MCMC algorithm, the Metropolized Adaptive Subspace (MAdaSub) algorithm, for sampling from high-dimensional posterior model distributions in situations where conjugate priors or approximations to the posterior are employed.
-We further developed an efficient parallel version of MAdaSub, where the information regarding the adaptive proposal probabilities of the variables can be shared periodically between the different chains, leading to a faster convergence of the individual chains in practice.
+We introduced the Metropolized Adaptive Subspace (MAdaSub) algorithm for sampling from high-dimensional posterior model distributions in situations where conjugate priors or approximations to the posterior are employed.
+We further developed an efficient parallel version of MAdaSub, where the information regarding the adaptive proposal probabilities of the variables can be shared periodically between the different chains.
 Simulated and real data applications illustrated that MAdaSub can efficiently sample from multimodal posterior model distributions, yielding stable estimates of posterior inclusion probabilities even for ten thousands of possible covariates.

 The reliable estimation of posterior inclusion probabilities is particularly important for Bayesian inference, since the median probability model (MPM) --- including all variables with posterior inclusion probability larger than 0.5 --- has been shown to yield optimal predictions for uncorrelated covariates \citep{barbieri2004} and also a favourable performance for correlated designs \citep{barbieri2021}, e.g.\ compared to the largest posterior probability model.
 MAdaSub provides a natural adaptive MCMC algorithm which focuses on the sequential adaptation of currently estimated inclusion probabilities, with the aim of driving the sampler quickly into regions near to the MPM; in the limit, the MPM itself is the model which receives the largest probability under the independent Bernoulli proposal of MAdaSub.
 Despite the continuing adaptation of the proposals, we have shown that MAdaSub constitutes a valid MCMC algorithm which samples from the full posterior model distribution.
-While the serial and parallel versions of MAdaSub are ergodic for all choices of their tuning parameters (see Theorem~\ref{thm:MAdaSub} and Theorem~\ref{thm:parallel}), we have also emphasized that the ``speed of convergence'' against the targeted posterior model distribution depends crucially on a proper choice of their tuning parameters (see Section~\ref{sec:sim}).
+While the serial and parallel versions of MAdaSub are ergodic for all choices of their tuning parameters (see Theorem~\ref{thm:MAdaSub} and Theorem~\ref{thm:parallel}), in practice the speed of convergence against the targeted posterior depends crucially on a proper choice of their tuning parameters (see Section~\ref{sec:sim}).
 Deriving theoretical results regarding the mixing time of the proposed algorithms is an important but challenging issue for further research.